Simply Irresistible (film): Plot

 Amanda Shelton inherits her late mother's restaurant, but lacks the ability to cook.
 The restaurant is failing when Amanda meets a mysterious and possibly magical man at the local market.
 He introduces himself as Gene O'Reilly and claims to be an old friend of her mother's.
 He sells her crabs, one of which escapes cooking to become her personal mascot.
 While chasing the crab, Amanda meets Tom Bartlett, a department store manager at Henri Bendel on Fifth Avenue, who is opening an ambitious new restaurant inside his store.
 Though they are clearly attracted to each other, Tom is involved with a clingy but beautiful woman named Chris.

-Later that day, Tom and Chris are on their way to lunch, where Tom plans to break up with Chris, but the cab driver drops them at the wrong location— Amanda's restaurant, the Southern Cross.
+Later that day, Tom and Chris are on their way to lunch, where Tom plans to break up with Chris, but the cab driver, shown to be Gene, drops them at the wrong location— Amanda's restaurant, the Southern Cross.
 Tom sees Amanda outside, and decides they should have lunch there instead.

 For unclear reasons, Amanda begins cooking her feelings into her food, and she miraculously becomes an impressive, creative chef.
-She makes a crab dish for Tom that is so delicious he's unbothered.
 Chris, driven by Amanda's negative feelings toward her cooked into her own food, breaks up with Tom and begins smashing plates in the restaurant.
+Tom, however, is unbothered as he is more focused on how delicious his crab dish is, with Amanda aspiring to make a truly amazing dish.

 Amanda visits Tom at Henri Bendel so that he can replace the plates that Chris broke.
-When he shows her the space where the new restaurant will be, they have a shared fantasy wherein they dance flirtatiously and they begin a romance.
+When he eats éclairs that Amanda baked her passion for Tom into and he feeds her one, they end up in a trance together.
+He shows her the space where the new restaurant will be, where they have a shared fantasy wherein they dance flirtatiously, and they begin a romance.